 - -Cutting and assembling various plumbing pipes and features

-Different Points of Action For Commercial Plumbing Services
+Different Points of Action For Commercial Plumbing Service

 These factors are what separate commercial plumbing issues from residential plumbing:

 This is probably the single largest difference between commercial and residential plumbing and is also the main reason why residential plumbers don’t branch into this field.
 Plumbing systems for even a smaller building are generally far larger and more complex than a basic house.
 Something else that needs to be mentioned is the amount of usage.
-In a single commercial space, you can have hundreds of people using the toilets, sinks, or other plumbing on a daily basis, when residential plumbing only has a single household.
-This not only means that there is more wear and tear on the plumbing, but things can get even more catastrophic when things go wrong.
-Overall, commercial jobs are going to take longer to do, and property owners are more likely to be proactive than reactive.
+In a single commercial space, you can have hundreds of people using the toilets, sinks, drinking fountains, or other plumbing on a daily basis, when residential plumbing only has a single household.
+This not only means that there is more wear and tear on the plumbing system, but things can get even more catastrophic when things go wrong.
+Overall, commercial jobs are going to take longer to do, and property owners are more likely to be proactive than reactive to lessen the likelihood of a large plumbing issue.

 This deserves a mention of its own due to the various ways that it impacts a commercial plumbing job.
 To give you an idea, most residential plumbing jobs have one level, maybe two.
 If we talk about a sizable office building, though, there could be several floors.
-Each flow has its own fixtures that need to be taken care of, and plumbers need to have that in mind during service checks.
+Each floor of a commercial building has its own fixtures that need to be taken care of, and plumbers need to have that in mind during routine maintenance and service checks.
 In addition, the role of gravity also impacts how you do your job.
 Poor water pressure has a more pronounced effect in multiple-story buildings because it keeps pipes from working as well as they should.

-Because commercial plumbing requires more preventative maintenance and checks than residential, there’s generally a greater need for more frequent and thorough inspections.
-This means that commercial plumbers need to dedicate larger portions of their budget to things like pipe cameras in order to fulfill that need.
+residential, there’s generally a greater need for more frequent and thorough inspections.
+This means that commercial plumbers need to dedicate larger portions of their budget to things like pipe cameras in order to fulfill these plumbing needs.

-Because commercial installations sometimes use industrial-grade fixtures and pipes, a plumber well-versed in working with these needs to be used.
+Because commercial installations sometimes use industrial-grade fixtures and pipes, a licensed plumber well-versed in working with these needs should be used.
 Along with the size and scale, this is the other major reason that you don’t see residential plumbers branching into smaller commercial jobs to try and get more business.
-Commercial plumbers may want to specialize in a certain type of commercial structure (office buildings, etc.) so they can familiarize themselves with the types of fixtures that are commonly used.
+Commercial plumbers may want to specialize in a certain type of commercial structure (office buildings, etc.) so they can familiarize themselves with the types of fixtures that are commonly used for installation, repair, and routine maintenance.

 A commercial plumber, in general, is going to work on a larger scale than residential plumbers.
 Not only are commercial properties larger by nature, but the plumbing fixtures are getting used more often.
 This means that your clients will need things like their toilets and sinks repaired more often, and will need plumbing maintenance at a more frequent pace.
 This puts commercial plumbing services in a bind, as they have more to do and more to keep track of to properly service their clients.